 Leafs lose 2 goalies to waivers; Capitals claim Jaskin

-Toronto Maple Leafs coach Mike Babcock was very much the diplomat after goalies Curtis McElhinney and Calvin Pickard were claimed off waivers.
+Toronto Maple Leafs coach Mike Babcock was very much the diplomat after goalies Curtis McElhinney and Calvin Pickard were claimed off waivers Tuesday.

 “Good for Mac.
-Good for Pick,” Babcock said Tuesday.
+Good for Pick,” Babcock said.
 “Too bad for our depth.”

 McElhinney was claimed by the Carolina Hurricanes, whose projected starter Scott Darling is injured and set to miss a few weeks.
 McElhinney has a 62-71-13 record in 10 seasons among six teams.

-The Philadelphia Flyers claimed Pickard, who had a 21-9-1 record in helping the Toronto Marlies, the Maple Leafs’ American Hockey League affiliate, win their first championship last season.
+The Philadelphia Flyers claimed Pickard and placed him on non-roster status, while placing goalie Michal Neuvirth on injured reserve because of a groin injury.
+Pickard had a 21-9-1 record in helping the Toronto Marlies, the Maple Leafs’ American Hockey League affiliate, win their first championship last season.

 Toronto opens the season against Montreal on Wednesday with no experience behind starter Frederik Andersen and backup Garret Sparks.
 The next in line for now is Kasimir Kaskisuo, who has a 20-14-1 record in 38 AHL games.